papaFrancky/terraform/README.md

 # terraform
-terraform to provide a VPC and an auto scaling group for a simple web site
+terraform code that provides a VPC and an auto scaling group for a simple web site